 Initial training for any employee who may be exposed to infectious hazards or to hazardous chemicals must occur prior to performing any task involving these substances.
 OSHA requires employers to provide training at the time of initial assignment to tasks where occupational exposure may occur.
 Training must include discussions of the hazards associated with blood and other potentially infectious materials, chemical hazards, physical hazards, and waste management.
 This course forms the core of your initial training, and serves as reference material for detailed explanations and examples that are specific to your office.
-Whenever there is a change in responsibilities, a change in office procedures where occupational hazards occur, or changes in government regulations, additional training must be provided specific to those changes.
+Whenever there is a change in responsibilities, introduction of a new material or device that may present a hazard, a change in office procedures where occupational hazards occur, or changes in government regulations, additional training must be provided specific to those changes.